tanaka-lusengo/programmers-language-quiz/README.md

 - Deployed site can be found here: https://programmers-language-quiz.herokuapp.com/

-In Collaboration with: Ariadnne Díaz: https://github.com/AriadnneD
+- In collaboration with: Ariadnne Díaz: https://github.com/AriadnneD

 ## Table of Content:
 - About The App